 - Leggings or jeans – whichever you feel comfortable in

 - Sunglasses (especially if you plan on driving)

 - Optional blanket scarf in case it gets windy

 As for colder, wetter days, remember to pack a raincoat with thicker padding and insulation.
 (Yes, raincoat, not an umbrella because the wind will destroy it within seconds.)

 7. Information centers are your new best friend.

-Not just because they are helpful with directions and itinerary suggestions, but because they have FREE washrooms.
+Not just because they provide helpful Iceland travel tips, but because they have free washrooms.

 It’s not uncommon for European countries to charge for restroom use.
-In Iceland, we saw one of the fanciest outhouses built out of glass and it had little turnstile doors where you insert coins to enter.
-(Hilarious!
-I know!)
+Public bathrooms in Iceland actually have turnstile doors for you to insert coins and make payment if you wish to enter.

 8. Watch out for birds.